Vishu1197/docking-predictor/README.md

 Chanda, V., Hanumantharayudu, P. T., Keshri, V., Haldar, A., Muralidaran, Y., & Mishra, P. (2025).
 Unveiling natural antiviral agents against dengue virus: a hybrid machine learning and molecular dynamics approach.
 Network Modeling Analysis in Health Informatics and Bioinformatics, 14(1), 164.

-> [!NOTE]
-> Replace the placeholders above with your name/affiliation and repository URL, and
-> update with a paper citation if/when one is published.

 ---